Hiring People With Disabilities: Small Business Guide

 Finding Applicants

 If you’re proactively looking to hire people with disabilities, you can reach out to local organizations.
 Most states have a vocational rehabilitation agency that provides employment services to people with disabilities.
-Not only do they help workers spruce up their resumes and apply to jobs, but these state agencies develop relationships with local businesses to connect skilled workers.
+Not only do they help workers spruce up their resumes and apply for jobs, but these state agencies develop relationships with local businesses to connect skilled workers.

 There are also options at the national level.
 Disability:IN is a national nonprofit organization that helps connect businesses with workers with disabilities.
 CareerOneStop, sponsored by the US Department of Labor, and the Employer Assistance and Resource Network on Disability Inclusion also help small businesses looking to hire workers with disabilities.